 Also a cruciferous vegetable (and a leafy green), arugula is a nutrient powerhouse that’s enjoyable any time of day.
 Add white beans for fiber and protein — keeping you feeling full — a bright burst of hydrating citrus from the lemon, and sunflower seeds for a satisfying crunch.

 A Word About Food Addiction

 As good as it is to know which foods are good for you (and which ones aren’t), if you’re struggling with excess pounds, there could be more to the story.
 If you have repeatedly found yourself on the wrong end of an empty bag of cookies or chips, obsessing over food, or feeling little or no control over what you put in your mouth, then you may have some addictive tendencies.
 And if you do, you’re certainly not alone.
 Food (especially highly processed food) is very addictive.
 In fact, it’s designed that way!

-To find out how susceptible you are to food addiction, and to learn about the most successful program in the world for finding food freedom (and losing excess weight), you might want to take this quiz, from Dr. Susan Peirce Thompson.
+To learn about the most successful program in the world for finding food freedom (and losing excess weight), you might want to check out the work of Food Revolution Summit speaker, Susan Peirce Thompson, PhD.
 In her Bright Line Eating program, Susan shares strategies for overcoming food addiction and stepping into lasting food freedom.
 And they work.

 Focus on the Good Foods